amirkdv/vN/README.md

 # vN

-vN is a a dead-simple git branching and artifact versioning model for continuously deployed services.
+vN is a a dead-simple git branching and artifact versioning model for continuously deployed services and data pipelines.

 vN is similar to [gitflow](https://nvie.com/posts/a-successful-git-branching-model/) and [oneflow](https://www.endoflineblog.com/oneflow-a-git-branching-model-and-workflow).
-While those models are quite complex, most of the complexity comes from having to maintain multiple different versions of a repo, as is common when one distributes software.
-In continuously deployed services, however, the requirements are different and vN uses these to significantly improve the git workflow.
+While those models are quite complex, most of the complexity comes from having to maintain multiple different versions of a repo in production, as is common when one distributes software.
+In continuously deployed services, however, the requirements are different, and vN uses these to significantly simplify the git workflow.

 * [In a Nutshell](#in-a-nutshell)